L4GSP1KE/Upload-Assistant/README.md

 # L4G's Upload Assistant

 A simple tool to take the work out of uploading.
-Now with a Discord Bot interface for people who don't like command line!

 ## What It Can Do:
   - Generates and Parses MediaInfo/BDInfo.